 (9) Risks Concerning Supply Chain Management

-A delay in or discontinuation of product supply due to the closure or suspension of operations at the Group's plants or the facilities of a raw material supplier or production contractor as a result of events such as quality or technical problems, fires, earthquakes, or other accidents or the spread of infectious diseases could materially impact the Group's business performance.
-We are working to establish a system of continuous pharmaceuticals supply and mitigate risks through efforts that include formulating business continuity plans (BCP), optimizing product inventory, ensuring raw material supplier redundancies, and strengthening coordination with suppliers.
+A delay in or discontinuation of product supply due to the closure or suspension of operations at the Group's plants or the facilities of a raw material supplier or production contractor as a result of events such as quality or technical problems, fires, earthquakes, or other accidents or the spread of infectious diseases could materially impact the Group's operating results, etc. In addition, in the event of sudden demand fluctuations that exceed forecasts, the stable supply of products may be disrupted.
+We are working to establish a system of continuous pharmaceuticals supply and mitigate risks throughout the supply chain by periodic review of business continuity plan (BCP) and implementation of education and training, optimizing product inventory, ensuring raw material supplier redundancies, and strengthening coordination with suppliers.
+Moreover, the Company also asks its suppliers to comply with the “Sumitomo Pharma Sustainable Code of Conduct for Business Partners” to ensure that they are committed to the same respect for human rights as the Sumitomo Pharma Group.

 (10) Risk of impairment loss on non-financial assets

 In order to achieve sustained growth, the Group engages in corporate acquisitions and in-licensing of development assets and records intangible assets, such as goodwill and in-process research and development, associated with these activities.
-In the event that the expected recoverable amount from acquisition or in-licensing is estimated to be lower than the book values of goodwill and intangible assets due to an expected decline in future profit, including suspension of development or failure to achieve the initial estimated profit, impairment loss will arise.
+In the event that the expected recoverable amount from acquisition or in-licensing is estimated to be lower than the book values of goodwill and intangible assets due to an expected decline in future profit and the discount rate increases by interest rate trends, including suspension of development or failure to achieve the initial estimated profit, impairment loss will arise.
 Such cases could have a significant and negative impact on the Group's operating results, etc. The Group periodically assesses the values of such goodwill and intangible assets using impairment tests and applies the appropriate treatment.

 (11) Risk relating to financial assets